 An orginal Motat future display hall plan included space for a Fokker F27 Friendship.
 While an example of this classic civil aircraft would be welcome, there is now already a Friendship preserved at the Ferrymead Museum in Christchurch, and it appears display space is already at a premium for large aircraft.
 There are three possible Friendship examples at Auckland Airport that could be pursued for preservation in the future.

 A Strikemaster jet trainer would be great to have to contrast with the older aircraft of the collection and complete the collection of RNZAF jets.
+There are already several preserved around New Zealand at various museums.

 I do think that it is important for the collection to remain focused on aircraft with direct New Zealand history.
 Aircraft that simply cannot be realistically preserved inside should not be added to the collection, counting out such airframes as a 737.